-Shooter firing at shoreline and officers in Seattle suburb, authorities say
+Shooter allegedly fires at shoreline and officers in Seattle suburb

 - Ferry services briefly shut down

-(CNN)Authorities warned residents of a Seattle suburb to shelter in place and avoid windows as a shooter in a boat fired at the shoreline and officers late Saturday night.
+(CNN)Authorities warned residents of a Seattle suburb to shelter in place and avoid windows as a shooter in a boat fired at the shoreline and officers Saturday night.

+The situation was declared over early Sunday, a few hours after the shooter opened fire as officers scrambled to stop the gunfire.

 "We have an individual in a vessel in Eagle Harbor who has fired shots at the shoreline and at law enforcement officers," said Kellie Stickney, spokeswoman for Bainbridge Island, where Eagle Harbor is.